6 Silent Signs of Tonsil Stones

 What are tonsil stones?

-Tonsil stones are hard calcifications caught in the tonsils.
-They are usually light yellow or white but may form too deep in the tonsils for you to see with a mirror.
-A study in the Journal of Otolaryngology-Head and Neck Surgery found that tonsil stones are similar to the plaque that forms on our teeth.
+Tonsil stones are calcifications in the tonsils.
+They may form too deep in the tonsils for you to see them with a mirror, but they’re usually light yellow or white.
+They’re similar to the plaque that forms on teeth, according to a study in the Journal of Otolaryngology-Head and Neck Surgery.

 How do tonsil stones form?